-Finally with the Pen Tool (P) create a discontinued stroke to decorate and for the steam that comes out of the cup draw an ellipse from which we will delete one of the anchor points.
+Finally, with the Pen Tool (P) create a discontinued stroke to decorate and for the steam that comes out of the cup draw an ellipse from which we'll delete one of the anchor points.
 Using the Pen tool again, add two lines connected to the half ellipse, select everything and round the caps.
-We duplicate three times and we are done!
+We'll duplicate three times and we're done!

 Let’s move on to the cup with the pencils.

-Create a rectangle 43x60px and another that’s 50x7px for the cup.
-For the pencil draw a 70x7px rectangle and a smaller one for the eraser (round the upper vertex).
-We create another pencil with point and the ruler by using a rectangle that’s 100x15px.
-We add two stripes with the Pen tool (P) and we duplicate until we fill the entire ruler.
-We rotate all this objects and arrange them behind the cup so it looks like if they were inside.
+Create a rectangle that's 43x60px and another that’s 50x7px for the cup.
+For the pencil, draw a 70x7px rectangle and a smaller one for the eraser (round the upper vertex).
+We'll create another pencil with a point, and the ruler by using a rectangle that’s 100x15px.
+We'll add two stripes with the Pen tool (P) and we'll duplicate until we fill the entire ruler.
+We'll rotate all the objects and arrange them behind the cup so it looks like as if they're inside.

-Let’s draw the folder which has a very simple shape but you have to take care with the fold.
+Let’s draw the folder which has a very simple shape but you have to do it carefully.

 Create a rectangle that’s 14x67px and round the lower vertex with the Direct Selection Tool (A).
 Copy and paste in front (CTRL+C & CRTL+F).
-We create another rectangle (83x50px) and align to the left.
+We'll create another rectangle (83x50px) and align to the left.
 Select both rectangles and erase the left side with the Shape Builder Tool (Shift+M).
-We round the lower right anchor point.
+We'll round the lower right anchor point.

-Continuing with the folder.
+Continue with the folder.
 Create a new rectangle that will be the lower face of the folder.
-Unite it with the folder spine using the Pathfinder and we send it back.
-Add a little roundness to the upper vertex and with the Pen tool we add two anchor points to create the cover.
-To finish, with the Pen Tool we create to strokes, one for the cover and the other for the spine.
+Unite it with the folder's spine using the Pathfinder and send it back.
+Add a little roundness to the upper vertex and with the Pen tool, we'll add two anchor points to create the cover.
+To finish, with the Pen Tool we'll create two strokes, one for the cover and the other for the spine.

-For the laptop we will draw a rectangle that’s 80x10px and round corners.
-We create another rectangle with a 25 px wide, no matter the length, and we place it centered with the first rectangle.
-We select both and click on Minus Front in the Pathfinder panel.
-We round the corners again.
+For the laptop, we'll draw a rectangle that’s 80x10px and round the corners.
+We'll create another rectangle that's 25 px wide and whatever length you want, and place it centered with the first rectangle.
+We'll select both and click on Minus Front in the Pathfinder panel.
+Let's round the corners again.

-Arrange back a new rectangle (69x51px rounded corners).
 Create another rectangle (61x51px round corners) for the laptop screen.
-Finally we draw to straight lines like we did before on the screen.
+Finally we'll draw two straight lines like we did before on the screen.

-For the smartphone create a rectangle that’s 37x66px and we slightly round the corners.
-We draw another rectangle for the screen (23x39px) and we draw a line with the Pen tool with rounded caps.
+For the smartphone create a rectangle that’s 37x66px and slightly round the corners.
+We'll draw another rectangle for the screen (23x39px) and a line with the Pen tool with rounded caps.
 Finally create a little ellipse (L) with a 2px radio and two strokes on the screen.

-For the printer we create a 75x45px with rounded corners for the body of the machine, another rectangle 40x31px for the printed paper and a 25x31px for the upper part of the paper.
+For the printer we'll create a 75x45px rectangle with rounded corners for the body of the machine, another rectangle that's 40x31px for the printed paper and a 25x31px rectangle for the upper part of the paper.
 "Fold" the corner with the Direct Selection Tool (A) with Alt+Click.

 Add a stroke above the printed paper and add some details to the paper and the printer.

-To finish draw the fold with the Pent tool and round the corners.
+To finish, draw the fold with the Pen tool and round the corners.

-Now to draw a some papers!
-Create a rectangle 55x70px and duplicate (Ctrl+C> Ctrl+F) and send it back.
-We make a bevel on the upper left corner of the first rectangle with the Pen Tool.
-To top the paper draw a couple lines on it.
+Now to draw some paper!
+Create a rectangle that's 55x70px and duplicate (Ctrl+C> Ctrl+F) and send it to back.
+We'll make a bevel on the upper left corner of the first rectangle with the Pen Tool.
+To top the paper draw a couple of lines on it.

 And the last icon!
 A book.

-Select both anchors form the right side of the spine and move them left.
+Select both anchors from the right side of the spine and move them left.
 Add a little line underneath.
-Create another rectangle 10x19px to add the book mark and add an anchor on the lower part an the move it up.
+Create another rectangle (10x19px) to add the bookmark and add an anchor point on the lower part and move it up.
 Finally create a discontinued line on the book cover.

 Now let’s color them.

 It’s time to bring life to our icons.
-We will fill them in with the next colors and apply them using my model.
+We'll fill them in with the following colors: